nttcom/eclcloud/README.md

-# eclcloud: an Enterprise Cloud SDK for Go
+# eclcloud: an Enterprise Cloud SDK for Go (GitHub Actions verification)

 eclcloud is an Enterprise Cloud Go SDK.